HA 599. Professional Development. 0 Hours.

 Presents an overview of operational management and processes from the administrative perspective.
 Provides students with knowledge, skills, and tools including lean/six sigma, to implement, facilitate, and coordinate continuous quality improvement activities in health care environments.

 HA 607.
-Decision Science for Health Services Administration.
+Operation Management for Health Services.
 3 Hours.

 Day-to-day operational aspects of health services administration through use of required readings, case studies, class discussions, and class assignments.